1MahdiR/QueraSecurityHackathon/peaky-blinders/README.md

 </p>
 <br/>

-Looks like we just need to decode flag to get it.
+Looks like we just need to decode the flag to get it.
 It looks like some characters from a table.
 Let's look up the code '2803' in unicode table.
 <p align="center">
 <img src="uni.png"/>
 </p>